-Tel/Ffon: 029 20873619 Fax/Ffacs: 029 20877035 Email/Ebost: ewsreferrals@cardiff.gov.uk Appendix 3
+Tel/Ffon: 029 20873619 Fax/Ffacs: 029 20877035 Email/Ebost: ewsreferrals@cardiff.gov.uk

-LEAVING SCHOOL FORM FOR PARENTS
+SCHOOL FORM FOR PARENTS

-If your child is leaving, please can you fill in this form as fully as you can even if you do not know all the details yet \succ
+If your child is leaving, please can you fill in this form as fully as you can even if you do  ≻ School/logo

+not know all the details yet

 Name: Date of Birth: Class:

-My child will be leaving so hool o n: (date)
+My child will be leaving s n: (date)

--

 Because we are: a.
 Moving House

 (please tick) b.
 Returning to country of origin/emigrating

 с.
 Other - please give details

+0.

 New address if known:

 New school if known:

 If not yet known, the tow n or at least the country you are moving to:

+•

-Will you keep the same m obilat telephone numbers?
-Yes 📄 No 📄
+Will you keep the same n nobile t elephone numbers?
+Yes 🗌 No 🗌

-Please confirm your num
+Please confirm your num bers or list new numbers:

-r lease comminy our nam

-Mother's mobile Father's
+Father's

 mobile

-, address and telephone number of a friend or relative in the l
+, address and telephone number of a friend or relative in th

-• • ying in touch with.
-We will only contact them if we need inform •
+moving and who you will be staying in touch with.
+We will only contact them if we need information about your

-will contact us to transfer ot contact you.
-In most cases this will not be necessary because bild's information e the new school
+ot contact you.
+In most cases this will not be necessary beca bild's information use the new school

-Name: your c
+will contact us to transfer Name: your c nna s'information.

-Address:
+Name: Address:

 Phone Number:

-Full Name(c) of Darant(c)/ Cararl s) Diasso print names and sign

-Full Name(s) of Parent(s)/Carer(s).
+Full Name(s) of Parent(s) /Carer(s).
 Please print names and sign.

+(

 Mother

 Father

 Other (state relationship)

-Attached to this form is a school compliments slip.
-Please can you give it to your new school and ask them to contact us.
+ttached to this form is a school compliments slip.

+you give it to your new school and ask them to contact us.
+Data natura al tr

 For school use only.
-Date Date returned to
+Date return ea: Date returned to

-i or seneer use only.
-Dute . ctarn EWS:
+EWS: The school is expected to transfer information as quickly as possible to your child's new school.
+Both the

+- ave a legal duty to try to locate your child is if he or she sto

-The school is expected to transfer information as quickly as possible to your child's new school.
-Both the school and the Local Authority have a legal duty to try to locate your child is if he or she stops attending and we do not know the details of the new school or other educational provision.
+school and the Local Authority have a legal duty to try to locate your child is if he or she stops attending and we do not know the details of the new school or other educational provision.
 This may include contacting Social Services or the Police if you have not given us the information and we are unable to contact you.
 By filling in this form and enabling us to keep in contact with you, you are ensuring we do not need to refer to other agencies and that their time is not wasted, nor are you contacted unnecessarily.